Uncovering the Triplet Ground State of Triangular Graphene Nanoflakes Engineered with Atomic Precision on a Metal Surface

-This difference is better manifested by the differential conductance ($dI/dV$) spectra measured on both GNFs (Fig. 2\textbf{a}).
-The spectrum of the ETRI shows a pronounced and narrow (FWHM $\sim$ 1 meV) $dI/dV$ peak centered at zero bias.
-The zero-bias peak exhibits a non-conventional broadening with temperature (Fig.~2\textbf{b}) and splits with magnetic fields (Fig.~2\textbf{c}), demonstrating that it is a manifestation of the Kondo effect \cite{Ternes2009}.
-A (zero-bias) Kondo-derived resonance reflects the screening of local spin by conduction electrons \cite{Ternes2015} and, hence, is a direct proof of the presence of localized magnetic moments on ETRI even when it lays on a metal surface.
-On the contrary, the spectrum taken on the DTRI GNF is featureless.
+The different shape in the images is better manifested in differential conductance ($dI/dV$) spectra measured on both types of GNFs (Fig.~2\textbf{a}).
+The spectrum on ETRI shows a pronounced and narrow (FWHM $\sim$ 1 meV) $dI/dV$ peak centered at zero bias.
+The zero-bias peak broadens anomalously fast with temperature (as described in Fig.~2\textbf{b}) and splits with magnetic fields (Fig.~2\textbf{c}), demonstrating that it is a manifestation of the Kondo effect \cite{Ternes2009}.
+A (zero-bias) Kondo-derived resonance reflects the screening of a local spin by conduction electrons \cite{Ternes2015} and, hence, is a direct proof of the presence of localized magnetic moments on ETRI even when it lays on a metal surface.
+On the contrary, the spectra taken on DTRI is featureless.
 Furthermore, both wide bias range spectra and $dI/dV$ maps reveal their closed-shell ground state (see SM).

 The temperature and magnetic field dependence of the Kondo resonances provides further insight on the nature of the spin state of ETRI.
 Although the Kondo effect is frequently described on $S=1/2$ systems, it also occurs for higher spin configurations \cite{Roch2009,Parks2010}.
-For $S=1$, a zero bias resonance reflects a partly screened spin, i.e., with only one interaction channel with the substrate \cite{Pustilnik2001}.
+For $S=1$, a zero bias resonance reflects a partly screened spin, i.e. with only one interaction channel with the substrate \cite{Pustilnik2001}.
 Similar to the spin-1/2 case, the resonance broadens with temperature (with a Kondo temperature $T_K\sim6$~K, after Fig.~2\textbf{b}, see SM), but shows a larger sensitivity to the magnetic field \cite{Roch2009,Parks2010}.
-While the Kondo resonance of a fully screened spin-1/2 system splits only for magnetic fields $B_c \ge 0.5k_BT_K/g\mu_b$ \cite{Costi2000,Li2019}, an underscreened $S=1$ system reacts linearly with $B$ \cite{Roch2009}.
-In the strong coupling regime ($T<T_K$), the peak split should become visible in the spectra as soon as the Zeeman energy is greater than the thermal broadening ($k_BT$), i.e. $B > 1$ T at the 1.2 K of our experimental setup.
-The Kondo resonance in Fig.~2\textbf{b} appear split already at $B=1.5$ T, signaling that it arises from an underscreened $S=1$ spin system.
+While the Kondo resonance of a spin-1/2 system in the strong coupling regime ($T<T_K $) splits linearly with magnetic fields only above a critical field $B_c \ge 0.5k_BT_K/g\mu_b$ \cite{Costi2000,Li2019}, an underscreened $S=1$ conserves some magnetic moment, and its zero bias state splits already with $B>0$ \cite{Parks2010,Roch2009}.
+In tunneling spectra, such peak split should become visible as soon as the Zeeman energy is greater than the thermal broadening ($k_BT$), this is above one Tesla at the 1.2 K of our experimental setup.
+If the Kondo resonance in Fig.~2\textbf{b} were caused by a $S=1/2$ state, it should appear split in the spectra only for magnetic fields above 3.5 T. However, the peak appears split already at $B=1.5$ T, proving that the ETRI molecule has a $S=1$ spin in an underscreened Kondo state on the gold substrate \cite{SI}.